 How to Ensure Safe & Friendly Dog/Dog Greetings

-Picture this: you are out for a walk on a sidewalk in Central Denver.
+Picture this: you are out for a walk on a sidewalk in your neighborhood.
 Your dog is sniffing, fixating on squirrels, doing her business and generally having a jolly good time.
 Then around the corner comes another dog who is attached by its leash to his owner or, in some cases, off-leash with the owner nowhere in sight.
 As the dog approaches, your dog becomes uneasy or starts to bark.
 The other dog stares at your dog and says hello right in your dog’s face.
 Both dogs are nose-to-nose, attached to their leashes with no way out.
 They sniff quickly and then start growling and reacting or worse, the strange dog attacks your dog “for no reason.”

 I hear this excuse every day: “The dog just attacked for no reason!”
 I assure you, rarely do dogs attack for no reason.
 These two dogs started a defensive argument because both owners let them go face-to-face and feel threatened.
 It would be similar if I walked up to you and slapped you across the face as I said hello.
 In addition,each dog most likely showed several appeasement or “calming” signals that the humans missed.
 Calming signals include: